PhoenixTales/wiki.gothicarchive.org/misc/curiosities.md

   - `FUNC VOID UseBeer() { Npc_SetToDrunk (self,20); // 20 Sekunden betrunken`
   - `func void UseWine() { Npc_SetToDrunk(self, 30);`

+## Horses
+- book `The Battle of Varant` mentions `heavy cavalry` (warriors on horses)
+- _Gothic Comic_ shows horses pulling carts
+- early _Old Camp_ concept art had a stable in place of the later smithy

 ## "I thought you were dead..."
 - player in some situations hears from various NPC's lines along:
   - `You're alive?
 I thought you were dead!`